This post may contain affiliate links. Please read my disclosure policy.

 This one changes up the flavors with a bit of Asian flavor from the soy sauce and sesame oil.
 And you know I’ve got some ideas on ways you can change it up or customize it a bit. 😉

-A few notes on this easy sesame asparagus:
+Notes on how to make easy sesame asparagus:

 - I love adding the red bell pepper for some sweetness and color, but I’ve made it before without for an even simpler side dish, so you could certainly skip it if you prefer.